HlexNC/DiaPredictor/README.md

 </p>

 <h4 align="center">
-Project DiaPredictor is a comprehensive web application—originally developed as a university project—designed to help individuals assess their diabetes risk and receive personalized recommendations.
+DiaPredictor is a comprehensive web application—originally developed as a university project—designed to help individuals assess their diabetes risk and receive personalized recommendations.
 It leverages data analysis, machine learning, and a conversational chatbot interface to provide actionable health insights.
 </h4>

 ---